guyathomas/guythomas.me/packages/blog/content/blog/realities-of-the-nomad-life.md

 - Hoodie - Regardless of weather trains, offices and planes always seem to be cold
 - Eye mask - You're going to be spending some time on couches and there's often no curtains in these rooms
 - Noise-cancelling headphones - This will make sleeping on planes easier, and getting to sleep in foreign places more relaxing
+- Kindle - This will be your portable university, entertainment center and sleeping aid.

 ## "Happiness is only real when shared" - Christopher McCandless